 Pan-Fried Broccoli with Pine Nuts and Parmesan finished dish served in pan

-And with yummy flavor boosting ingredients like pine nuts and parmesan and thinly-sliced garlic cloves adding flavor, this is definitely special enough for a holiday like Thanksgiving.
+Pan-Fried Broccoli (with Pine Nuts and Parmesan) is a recipe I think most broccoli fans will enjoy for a holiday side dish that’s low in carbs.
+And with yummy flavor boosting ingredients like pine nuts and parmesan and thinly-sliced garlic cloves adding flavor, this is definitely special enough for Thanksgiving.
 But this amazing way to cook broccoli is easy enough to make for a week-night dinner too.

-This is a recipe from the very earliest days of my blog, and although I’ve made it a few times through the years, it never made it to the front of the line for new photos until now!
+This is a recipe from the very earliest days of my blog, and I’ve made it quite a few times through the years.
+But it took a long time for this simple broccoli recipe to make it to the front of the line for new photos!
 And let me say it one more time: Pine Nuts and Parmesan!
 I hope that the new photos and that reminder is enough to get you to try this absolutely delicious way to cook broccoli!

 What ingredients do you need?

-Pine nuts are amazing in this pan-fried broccoli recipe, but if you don’t have them slivered almonds will be great.
+Pine nuts are amazing in this pan-fried broccoli, but if you don’t have those or don’t want to splurge on them for one recipe, slivered almonds will be great.
+(I’m crazy about pins nuts however, and buy them at Costco and keep in the freezer!)

 What other cheese can you use for the Pan-Fried Broccoli:

 Parmesan cheese is great with the pine nuts in this recipe, but you can also use any other hard grating cheese like Asiago, Romano, and even Mizithra.
-I also think Feta would be delicious in this recipe if you’re a Feta fan like I am.
+I also think Feta would be delicious in this recipe if you’re a Feta fan.

 Pan-Fried Broccoli with Pine Nuts and Parmesan process shots collage